AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 #### Orientation

-With the {api:anychart.core.ui.Scroller#orientation}**.orietation()**{api} method we can set the orientation of the scroller.
+With the {api:anychart.core.ui.Scroller#orientation}**.orientation()**{api} method we can set the orientation of the scroller.
 Let's create a simple bar chart with zoom and a scroller with orientation to the right.

 ```
     // change the scroller orientation